spicrd/fluidv4rs/README.md

 > :memo: **Note:** The default rem value used in the formula is 16.
 You can change it if your base font-size is not that value.

-In a SCSS file, declare the root selector, import fluidv4rs and use it with the right arguments.
+In a SCSS file, declare the root selector, import fluidv4rs and use the right arguments.
 Here's an example that cover every use case:
 ```scss
 :root {
     @include fluidV4rs("spacing",